Stellantis N.V. research snapshot

 $14 to $17

-More likely if FaSTLAne 2030 restores North American mix and margins, launches improve European volume, the Value Creation Program delivers its cost goal, industrial free cash flow turns positive, and investors accept a higher recovery multiple.
+More likely if FaSTLAne 2030 keeps North American mix and margins improving, Enlarged Europe returns to profit, industrial free cash flow turns positive on a full-year basis, tariffs stay contained, and investors accept a higher recovery multiple.

 Base case

-More likely if Q1 profitability gradually improves, revenue grows modestly, charges fade, and the market values STLA on a cautious mid-cycle earnings multiple while waiting for consistent cash generation.
+More likely if Q2 progress extends through the second half, revenue grows in line with the mid-single-digit guidance, the AOI margin holds at a low single-digit level, and the market values STLA on a cautious recovery multiple while waiting for consistent cash generation.

 Bearish case